Jonathan435/Business-Clocks-Charts/README.md

 ## Versioning:
 We use [SemVer](http://semver.org/) for versioning.<br/>
-GoalsClock base class has a Version Constant Field: use it to check the version number of the libary.
+GoalsClock base class has a ```Version``` constant field: use it to check the version number of the libary.

 ## Writing New BusinessClock Object